What is the Australian Early Development Census (AEDC)?

 When filling out the checklist, the teacher will enter your child’s name and details, but this information isn’t included in the data that is analysed as part of AEDC results.
 Also, the computer system used for the Australian Early Development Census is secure, and your child’s information is stored securely there.

-It isn’t possible to identify individual children in AEDC results, so you won’t get individual results for your child.
+It isn’t possible to identify individual children in AEDC results.
 You can also be confident that your child won’t be named in any AEDC information.

 Using AEDC results